MoeweX/java-sdk/examples/experiments/README.md

 - Actors that do not have reminders do not slow us down
 - Each actor with a reminder makes it more expensive to add new actors.
 Possible reasons
     - Caused by all reminders in same database key -> using partitioning would fix this
-    - Caused by Dapr overloaded -> small brake while adding in exp2 would fix this
+    - Caused by Dapr overloaded -> small brake while adding in exp2 would fix this, does not (exp2a)
 - Number of (waiting) reminders in database does not impact reminder execution

 If partitioning helps for writes, this means: